Free Fringe: History

 The Free Fringe was started in 1996 by comedian Peter Buckley Hill with the show "Peter Buckley Hill And Some Comedians".
 Buckley Hill had lost £4,000 as a performer at the 1994 Fringe.
 The venues used by the Free Fringe have increased since 1996 from the original Footlights and Firkin venue to (in 2015) 529 free shows on 59 stages - over 9,260 performances.

 From 2004, Buckley Hill worked with the team behind comedy promoters Laughing Horse on promoting Free Fringe shows.
 However, the partnership ended in 2006.
 After the split, the two parties operated separate programmes under the "free" banner - Buckley Hill continuing to bill his programme the "Free Fringe", with the Laughing Horse adopting the name the Free Edinburgh Fringe Festival.

 By 2009, PBH's Free Fringe had 176 shows at 19 venues, a growth of 50% in a year.

 In 2014 John Kearns won the Edinburgh Comedy Awards main prize with his Free Fringe show, having previously won Best Newcomer in the previous year.
+In 2016 Richard Gadd won the Edinburgh Comedy Award for his show Monkey See, Monkey Do.

 Buckley Hill stepped down from managing the festival in 2016.

+Locations

+Both Free Fringe companies focus on venues in Edinburgh's Old Town, especially the Cowgate and its side streets, PBH has a strong presence on Niddry Street but also a satellite group at Picardy Place and extending down Leith Walk.